CAE OBH @ Bedford School

 - Choose a Daily Sign up Activity – do something different every day

 - and Sign up for a Weekly Activity – watch your progress and develop your skills

-Old Buckenham Hall offers you some great activities and sport every weekday afternoon.
-There’s a private golf course, outdoor heated swimming pool, tennis courts and a large sports hall.
+CAE OBH @ Bedford School offers you some great activities and sport every weekday afternoon.
+There’s a fully equipped gym, indoor swimming pool, tennis courts, playing fields, cricket pitches and a large sports hall.
+In additon to music rooms, an arts centre and a theatre.
 Everyone will have favourites but we also encourage you to try something completely new!

 - Art and Crafts

 (Drawing, Face Painting, Card making, Jewellery design, T-shirt painting…)